LeeMeng2020/amazon-scraping/README.md

 Scrapes reviews for specific products on Amazon.
 - Handles pagination.
 Set to stop at page 3.
 This can be changed.
 - Sample result file: amazon-reviews-scraper.csv

+## amazon-electronics.json

+Scrapes product details from the electronics section on Amazon.
+- Handles pagination.
+Set to stop at page 4.
+This can be changed.
+- Clicks through to each product detail page.
+- Sample result file: amazon-electronics.csv